-Endangered child alert issued for two missing Tipton County teens
+One teen found, another still missing as TBI issues Endangered Child Alert for missing teen from Tipton Co.

-MEMPHIS, Tenn. — The Tennessee Bureau of Investigation issued an Endangered Child Alert on Friday afternoon for two teenagers missing from Tipton County.
+MEMPHIS, Tenn. — The Tennessee Bureau of Investigation announced on Saturday afternoon one of the teens was found safely, but the Endangered Child Alert remains for one of the missing teens from Tipton County.

-TBI said Carter Mitchell Neal, 13, and Lainey Anderson, 16, may be with their mother Hailey Whitehorn in a 2004 white Cadillac Escalade with TN tag 6N6ZU7.
+TBI said Lainey Anderson, 16, was found safely, but they are still looking for Carter Mitchell Neal, 13, who may be with their mother Hailey Whitehorn in a 2004 white Cadillac Escalade with TN tag 6N6ZU7.

 They said Whitehorn does not have custody of the children.
 She is wanted by the Tipton County Sheriff’s Office on charges of child abuse and neglect.